Just Buy It Now!

 595384009

-Choice $825 New February 14!
-Type 2 Indian Princess, Brilliant Frosted Luster.
+Choice $825 Type 2 Indian Princess, Brilliant Frosted Luster.
 Honey Yellow-Gold, Choice Overall.
 Having multiple 1854 Type 2 Indian Princess dollar gold is an opportunity for collectors to conduct some comparison shopping.
 This is another example from an old time U.S. gold collection that continues to divest via GFRC.
 This piece exhibits brilliant frosted luster from surfaces that have honey yellow-gold coloration.
 Under a bright light, cartwheels are noted and a feat for a tiny gold piece.
 There is light rub on the high points and fields with die clashing evident on both sides, more so on the reverse.
 Mint frost is substantial on the reverse which adds to the overall charm.
 Let's go with a JUST BUY IT NOW recommendation to close the description.
 Housed in NGC Gen 17 (2004-2008) holder.

 Gold G$1 1862 Gold G$1 1862